scikit-learn-contrib/lightning/README.rst

 ------------

 lightning requires Python >= 2.7, setuptools, Numpy >= 1.3, SciPy >= 0.7 and
 scikit-learn >= 0.15.
 Building from source also requires Cython and a working C/C++ compiler.
-To run the tests you will also need nose >= 0.10.
+To run the tests you will also need nose2.

 Installation
 ------------